CS403: Programming Languages

 should also respond to the commands:

 These commands display the test problem of your implementation

 and run the test problem, respectively.

-Finally, provide an executable shellscript named dpl that runs a program
+Finally, provide an executable shellscript named run that runs

 Note: in the case of recognizing only, only the error rules need